iding-ir/react-color-picker/README.md

   |- types/                         # Type declarations that may not belong to features.
   |- utils/                         # Good practice to keep reusable functions in utils
 ```

-## Areas for improvement
-- Writing tests: unit, integration, e2e.
-- Improve accessibility.
-- Error handling and error boundary.
-- Move app logics out of some component to keep them clean and reusable.
-- Use advanced React techniques like Ref Forwarding in some cases.

 ## Installation